 Physician’s Office Management and Medical Information Systems (POIMS) are some other names of Practice Management Systems.

 Before adopting a top Primary Care EHR software, you should make sure that the software has the following key features:

 The Primary Care EHR software must be able to keep the detailed history of the patients in the database.
-It helps the physicians in making better decisions during the process of treatment.
+It helps physicians make better decisions during the process of treatment.

-The Electronic Health Records (EHR) software must have enough templates to work on and also the note-taking feature which allows the physicians to keep a record of different stages of the patients’ treatment.
+The Electronic Health Records (EHR) software must have enough templates to work on and also a note-taking feature that allows the physicians to keep a record of different stages of the patient’s treatment.

 The software must have an efficient billing service that helps both physicians and patients and eases their work.
-The billing system should also be able to handle to reimbursements part of billings.
+The billing system should also be able to handle to reimbursement part of billings.